 It is stagnancy and it is dangerous.

 Use these 7 best ways to change your mindset.
 Learn how to stop being complacent, and you will discover that you own a life of abundance:

 1| Work on Your Emotional Well-Being

 Know that your time is valuable and you are worth it.
 Use resources like following motivational influencers (such as Brene Brown, Tony Robbins, …) to hone in our your self-worth and self-love.
-Know that self esteem is absolutely critical to putting a stop to complacency.
+A positive, resilient self esteem is absolutely critical to putting an end to complacency.

 2| Identify a Goal that has Personal Meaning

 Set goals for yourself that resonate with who you are as a person.
 Studies show that the more goal-oriented a person is the less stagnant.

 Sometimes life is so hectic that it’s hard to put your needs ahead of others – this is not an option.
 Respect your commitments but know that if you do not fill your own well, you will not have any water left to stay nourished.
 Translation: Living the best version of yourself will benefit everyone else as well.